Drifter-Supremo/mindful-inkwell-journal/memory-bank/productContext.md

 - **Simplicity:** Minimalist, intuitive UI that encourages frequent use.
 - **Creativity:** AI features that add value and delight, such as poetry generation and entry polishing.
-- **Accessibility:** Support for both text and voice input, responsive design for all devices.
+- **Accessibility:** Support for both text and voice input, with simulated voice entries now persisting like manual entries; responsive design for all devices.
 - **Feedback:** Real-time notifications and visual cues for actions like saving, recording, and errors.
 - **Security:** User authentication via Google Sign-In to protect privacy and data.